 If you are changing school you should tell the school that your child is leaving and will not be returning.
 You can ask the principal to give you a report on your child's progress which can be given to the new school when you are enrolling your child.

-You can find documents on our website about preschool education, teaching your child at home, the curriculum in primary schools, the ownership of primary schools, school discipline, bullying, school attendance, help with costs of books and uniform and school health screenings.
+You can find documents on our website about preschool education, teaching your child at home, admissions policies in schools, the curriculum in primary schools, the ownership of primary schools, school discipline, bullying, school attendance, help with costs of books and uniform and school health screenings.
 You can also find out more about programmes that address educational disadvantage such as tackling disadvantage in primary schools, the Early Start Programme and special educational arrangements for Travellers.
-There is a range of websites and organisations which you may find helpful if your child is starting primary education in Ireland for the first time.
+There is a range of websites and organisations which you may find helpful if your child is starting primary education for the first time.